ffrankies/RNN-Research-Journal/README.md

         specific to the task at hand, while pre-trained word embeddings increase the accuracy of the model without a high training time cost.

+### Jan 18 2017

+*   Started creation of a testing suite for the models.
+*   Attempting to change how logging is done in my Neural Networks, by switching from print statements to the python logging module.
+*   Attempted to install g++ through cygwin to speed up theano implementations, got a long traceback error that I couldn't make sense of.
+Removed g++.exe path from environment PATH variable, error did not return.

 ---

 <a name="resources"/>